SystemsApproach/private5g/intro.rst

 optimized for known services (such as voice calls and SMS), the Internet has been hugely successful in large part because it supported a wide range of applications that were not even thought of when it was first designed.
-The 5G network is very much being designed with this same goal of enabling all sorts of future applications beyond those we fully recognize today.
+The 5G network is designed with this same goal: enabling future applications beyond those we fully recognize today.
 For an example of the grand vision for 5G, see the whitepaper from one of the industry leaders.

 .. _reading_vision:
 .. admonition:: Further Reading